FernandoCL1991/matplotlib-analysis/README.md

+# Analysis with Python, Matplotlib & Numpy (Data Wrangling and Manipulation)

 The whole code focuses on analyzing tumor data on mices while also using Matplotlib to create charts to best exemplify the results of the analysis.

 ![image](https://user-images.githubusercontent.com/73721626/123881421-47a79f00-d90a-11eb-921e-f7a545de8751.png)